-So, I have this friend… she and her husband - happily married – had a couple of kids, and after that she simply had no interest in sex.
+So, I have this friend… she and her husband – happily married – had a couple of kids…and then she realized that sex after baby wasn't happening.
+She simply had no interest.

 Sex after pregnancy?

 And many, many sleepless nights?

 Among my peers (the parents-of-small-children type), the topic of sex – or lack thereof – is popularly lamented.
 For many women (and some men) the prospect of mustering up the energy to rub naked bodies together after long days of working and/or parenting is hardly appealing.
 After all, it was that very act which won you the endless nights of disturbed sleep – and the associated bundle of joy – in the first place.